Grant Details

 Pre-applications will be evaluated according to the following criteria:

-- Costs and expected benefits associated with the requested investment, and benefits provided to the broader community and region
+• Costs and expected benefits associated with the project as well as the benefits provided to the broader community and region

 Match Notes: